gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 * Breakout
 * Pong

+---

 Having said that the experiments are still in progress, so feel free to **contribute**!
 * For some reason the models aren't learning very well so if you find a bug open up a PR! :heart:
+* I'm also experiencing slowdowns - so any PRs that would improve/explain the perf are welcome!
 * If you decide to train the DQN using this repo on some other Atari game I'll gladly check-in your model!

+**Important note: please follow the coding guidelines of this repo before you submit a PR so that we can minimize the back-and-forth.
+I'm a decently busy guy as I assume you are.**

 ### Current results - Breakout